wschenk/willschenk.com/content/articles/2014/using-rake-for-dataflow-programming-and-data-science.md

 ---
-:title: Using rake for dataflow programming and data science
+title: Using rake for dataflow programming and data science
-:subtitle: Rake it like's hot
+subtitle: Rake it like's hot
-:tags: ruby, tools, howto, rake, data
+tags:
+  - ruby
+  - tools
+  - howto
+  - rake
+  - data
-:date: 2014-12-19
+date: 2014-12-19
+aliases:
+  - "/using-rake-for-dataflow-programming-and-data-science/"
 ---
 I've been using Rake more and more for data collection and processing tasks.
 Rake is pretty pretty powerful.
 Most people know it as way to add external tasks to a Rails app, but it's actually very powerful build system.
 We're going to take advantage of that to build out a [framework](https://github.com/HappyFunCorp/rake-data) that will make it easy to collect, process, and interpret data while keeping it all in sync.